wolfadex/bex/README.md

 # Bex

-A simple, repl only, [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language) programming language for learning and fun.
+A simple, [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language) programming language for learning and fun.

 ## Use